canonical/maas-ui/README.md

 dotrun
 ```

+If you get babel errors then you should run `yarn clean-all` and retry.

 Otherwise you can run the project on your host machine directly if you have node and yarn installed, using:

 ```